 Since we add a lot of flavor with the apple juice and brown sugar I wanted a good tart base.

 I normally use at least 2 different kinds of apple’s in my apple sauce, and 3 if possible.

-For my recipe I used apple juice because I think it adds just a little bit of flavor, especially when using run of the mill bland apples.
+I like to use apple juice because it adds just a little bit of flavor, especially when using bland apples.
 But feel free to just use water if you don’t have any apple juice on hand.
-Be sure however if you are going to use apple juice that you use 100% juice and not a juice mixture or juice “cocktail” as these contain added sugar which will make your applesauce too sweet.
+However, if you are going to use apple juice make sure to use 100% juice.

-And because this is a spiced applesauce there is some nice cinnamon and nutmeg added.
+And because this is a spiced applesauce there is some nice cinnamon, nutmeg and cloves added.
 Trust me when I say your house is going to smell AMAZING while this cooks!

-This recipe, as written will give you all the steps and tools needed for canning your applesauce so that you can eat it all year long.
+This recipe, as written will give you all the steps and tools needed for canning your applesauce in jars.
+This allows you to enjoy eating the applesauce all year around.
 However, if canning is not your thing feel free to eat this all up, bake it into baked goods, make these amazing Crock-Pot Applesauce Pork Chops or pop into freezer containers and freeze for up to 8 months.